mytestFST/WeatherGeoCodeForFetch/README.md

 ## Build and Test

+Build the solution in Visual Studio 2022, once built, you can run the tests by going to

+Test->Test Explorer-> Run Tests

-Build the solution in Visual Studio 2022, alternatively MSBuild took can be downloaded here https://visualstudio.microsoft.com/downloads/
+alternatively MSBuild took can be downloaded here https://visualstudio.microsoft.com/downloads/